logical-Edward/Personality-code-by-james/README.md

 ## New users introduction *(to Github and its v.c. system)*

 New users, it's simple to get started - you can:
- - edit a file in this repository - click the edit button and
+ - edit a file in this repository - click the edit button and change
- change some code in the editor or paste a new version there
+ some code in the Github text editor or paste a new version there
- - upload file(s) or create a new one, with the Github text editor
+ - upload file(s) or create a new one, using the editor
  - give suggestions or help with fixing bugs in
  the Issues area (a tab at the top of this page).